dvdl16/erpnext_customer_statements_sender/README.md

 This app allows you to send out statements to your customers in bulk

+#### 🛠 Please note that this is a Work in Progress 🛠 Issues and PR's welcome.

 The interface is on a Single Doctype called `Customer Statements Sender`:

 ![](screencast.gif)